Spidercam: Cricket

 If the ball hits the Spidercam with conclusive evidence, the ball is called dead and any runs scored or wickets taken do not count and the ball is rebowled.

 During the fourth Test in the 2014–2015 Gavaskar-Border Trophy Test Series between India and Australia, the Australian captain Steve Smith missed a catch, which was blamed on a supporting wire being within his line of sight.

 In a Group B match between Mumbai Indians and Sydney Sixers on 22 October 2012 during the 2012 Champion's League Twenty20, a shot from Dinesh Karthik hit the Spidercam.
 The hit didn't result in any damage to the camera system and the camera continued its broadcasting.
 The ball was called dead.

 On 23 January 2016 at the SCG, during the fifth ODI between Australia and India, Virat Kohli hit the Spidercam off a John Hastings delivery.
 The ball still reached the boundary, but was called dead instead.

 During the 2019 Indian Premier League, Jaydev Unadkat hit a shot that caused a controversy while being caught, as his franchise Rajasthan Royals thought that the ball deflected off a cable from which the Spidercam was suspended.
 The ball was not ruled dead as the third umpire did not have any conclusive evidence.

+On Day 2 of the 2022 Boxing Day Test at the Melbourne Cricket Ground between Australia and South Africa, Spidercam knocked the South Africa fast bowler Anrich Nortje to the ground; he was not severely injured and was able to continue bowling.
+Spidercam was stood down for the rest of the day and for the rest of the test a different operator was used.
+The camera should not be travelling at heights of under 3.5 metres during a game.